hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_cdn_frontdoor_profile_custom_domain"
 description: |-
-  Manages a Frontdoor Custom Domain.
+  Manages a CDN FrontDoor Custom Domain.
 ---

 # azurerm_cdn_frontdoor_profile_custom_domain

-Manages a Frontdoor Custom Domain.
+Manages a CDN FrontDoor Custom Domain.

-!>**IMPORTANT:** To delete a Custom Domain you must first disassociate the Custom Domain from the Frontdoor Route by removing the Custom Domains Resource ID from the Frontdoor Routes `cdn_frontdoor_custom_domain_ids` field.
-Once the Frontdoor Route has been updated, and the change to the Route has been provisioned to Azure, you may then remove the Custom Domain from your configuration file.

 !>**IMPORTANT:** If you are using Terraform to manage your DNS Auth and DNS CNAME records for your Custom Domain you will need to add configuration blocks for both the `azurerm_dns_txt_record`(see the `Example DNS Auth TXT Record Usage` below) and the `azurerm_dns_cname_record`(see the `Example CNAME Record Usage` below) to your configuration file.